History of science: Politics and state

 An ancient Indian treatise on statecraft, economic policy and military strategy by Kautilya and Viṣhṇugupta, who are traditionally identified with Chāṇakya (c.
 350–283 BCE).
 In this treatise, the behaviors and relationships of the people, the King, the State, the Government Superintendents, Courtiers, Enemies, Invaders, and Corporations are analyzed and documented.
 Roger Boesche describes the Arthaśāstra as "a book of political realism, a book analyzing how the political world does work and not very often stating how it ought to work, a book that frequently discloses to a king what calculating and sometimes brutal measures he must carry out to preserve the state and the common good."

+Logic

+The development of Indian logic dates back to the Chandahsutra of Pingala and anviksiki of Medhatithi Gautama (c.
+6th century BCE); the Sanskrit grammar rules of Pāṇini (c.
+5th century BCE); the Vaisheshika school's analysis of atomism (c.
+6th century BCE to 2nd century BCE); the analysis of inference by Gotama (c.
+6th century BCE to 2nd century CE), founder of the Nyaya school of Hindu philosophy; and the tetralemma of Nagarjuna (c.
+2nd century CE).

+Indian logic stands as one of the three original traditions of logic, alongside the Greek and the Chinese logic.
+The Indian tradition continued to develop through early to modern times, in the form of the Navya-Nyāya school of logic.